Hello World with Python

 └── test_example.py

-The default options will setup a Python environment using venv
+The default options will setup a Python environment using venv, and will

 the definition of your project with any options you specified in the command